2hari/Templates/trip-booking-app/client/public/L.md

 - connect vs connection
 - updating a nested array with findByIdAndUpdate along with $push & $pull.
 - countDocuments instead of filtering and taking the array length.
 This is what being performance oriented means.
+- limiting the no of items from a api response
+- filtering the find query with min and max using $gt & $lt.

 ### tips